stagedml/pylightnix/README.md

 * Written in Python 3.6, [mypy](http://mypy-lang.org/) typing information is
   provided.
 * Is well-tested
-* Includes no no third-party Python dependencies.
+* Includes no third-party Python dependencies.
 We do require [wget](https://www.gnu.org/software/wget/) and [atool](https://www.nongnu.org/atool/) system packages.
 * Alas, Pylightnix is not a production-ready yet!
 Nor parallelism, neither